Ajmaljalal/apex-tech-academy/Gen_AI_Engineering_Curiculum_7_months.md

 > - Menu-driven interface with clear user prompts
 >
 > **Technical Requirements (Month 1 Skills Only):**
-> - Use **lists** to store transaction data (each transaction as a dictionary)
+> - Use **arrays** to store transaction data (each transaction as an object)
-> - Use **dictionaries** for individual transactions with keys: amount, category, description, type
+> - Use **objects** for individual transactions with keys: amount, category, description, type
-> - **If/elif/else** statements for menu navigation and input validation
+> - **If/else** statements for menu navigation and input validation
 > - **For loops** to display transactions and calculate totals
 > - **String manipulation** for formatting output and user input processing
 > - **Basic input/output** with proper user prompts and error messages
 >
 > **Sample Features:**
 > - Add transaction: Ask for amount, category, description, type (income/expense)
-> - View transactions: Loop through list and display formatted entries
+> - View transactions: Loop through array and display formatted entries
 > - Calculate totals: Use loops to sum income and expenses
 > - Category breakdown: Count transactions per category
 > - Simple budgeting: Compare expenses to income